Newsletter writing tips from experts

 Bio: Kate Barrett is the founder of eFocus Marketing and The Email Marketing Academy, providing specialist email marketing consultancy, management, and training services to companies around the world.

-Tip: Make sure you understand your audience – and deliver what they need and when
+Tip :Understand your audience and deliver what they need, when they need it.

 By truly understanding where your audience is in their journey with you and who they are, you can better target your content to connect with them and deliver information when they need it.
 Personalized content isn’t a ‘nice to have’ anymore – it’s crucial if you want to maximize your impact and results.